Advanced Settings

 two.
 The pixel size has no effect on guiding accuracy, so a small

-amount of imprecision in the user interface won't cause any
+amount of imprecision in this parameter won't cause any

 problems.
 If you're using the binning setting in this dialog to